I-400-class submarine: Panama Canal strike

 Following an inspection of Rabaul in August 1943, Captain Chikao Yamamoto and Commander Yasuo Fujimori conceived the idea of using the sen toku (secret submarine attack) to destroy the locks of the Panama Canal in an attempt to cut American supply lines to the Pacific Ocean and hamper the transfer of U.S. ships.
 Intelligence gathering on the proposed target began later that year.

 The Japanese were well aware that American fortifications existed on both sides of the Canal.
-On the Atlantic, the large coastal artillery batteries of Fort Sherman had a range of 30,000 yards (17 mi), preventing enemy ships from getting near enough to shell the locks.
+On the Atlantic, the large coastal artillery batteries of Fort Sherman had a range of 30,000 yards (17 mi).
 In the months following the attack on Pearl Harbor, air and sea patrols had been strengthened around both entrances, and barrage balloons and anti-submarine nets erected.
 In August 1942, the 88th Coast (Anti-Aircraft) Artillery unit was added to help defend against aerial attacks.

 As the war continued and Japan's fortunes declined, however, security around the Canal grew increasingly lax.
 In January 1944 Commander Fujimori personally interviewed an American prisoner-of-war who had done guard duty there.
 He told Fujimori that defensive air patrols had virtually ceased, since it was considered increasingly unlikely the Axis powers would ever attack the locks.
 This further convinced Fujimori of his plan's feasibility.

 A Japanese engineer who had worked on the Canal during its construction handed over hundreds of documents to the Naval General Staff, including blueprints of the Canal structures and construction methods.
 A team of three shipping engineers studied the documents and concluded that the locks at Miraflores on the Pacific side were the most vulnerable to aerial bombing, but the Gatun locks on the Atlantic side offered a chance of causing greater damage, since it would be harder to halt any outflow of water.
 They estimated the Canal would be unusable for at least six months following a successful attack on the locks.

 To increase the size of the airborne attack force, Commander Fujimori requested that two additional fleet submarines still under construction at Kobe, I-13 and I-14, be modified to house two Seirans each, bringing the total number of planes available to ten.
 It was originally planned that two of the Seirans would carry torpedoes and the other eight would carry 800 kg bombs.
 They were to make a combined torpedo and glide-bombing attack against the Gatun Locks.
 Eventually though, torpedo-bombing was dispensed with, because only one Seiran pilot had mastered the technique.